ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## wordShingleMinHashArg {#wordshingleminhasharg}

 Returns a tuple with two sets of `hashnum` word shingles each.
 Shingles correspond to shingles in the calculation of the minimum and the maximum hashes of [wordShingleMinHash](#wordshingleminhash) function with the same input.
+Is case sensitive.

 **Syntax**